mvolkmann/blog/src/sample.md

 Modern web development has become overly complicated and often performs more work than necessary to achieve a desired result.
-For example, modern web frameworks frequently encourage the following set of steps:
+For example, modern web frameworks for implementing single-page apps (SPAs) frequently encourage the following steps:

 - The browser downloads somewhat large amounts of JavaScript code.
 - User interaction triggers sending an HTTP request to a server endpoint.